 What are the Drawbacks of buying through auction?

 - Homes sold at auction are sold because the buyer could not afford payments.
-If the buyer cannot afford payments, they most likely won’t be able to afford repairs and the home may be completely trashed.
-There may be additional claims against the home and even a second mortgage which could also create problems.
-We would recommend speaking with the auction house to see if the title on any potential home is clear.
+If the buyer cannot afford payments, they most likely won’t be able to afford repairs and the home may be rundown.
+There may be additional claims against the home and even a second mortgage which also creates problems.
+We would recommend speaking with the auction house to see if the title on the home is clear.

 - Buying a home via auction requires massive amounts of cash.
 Different auction houses have different policies on payment, but most will require a cash payment to secure your bid.

-- Squatters: If a squatter occupies the property or a former resident is still residing there, you may have to perform an eviction – which not only draws out the process of move in or remodel and repair, but may also cost you even more money if the said squatter/former resident does not go by choice and you have to go to court.
+- Squatters: If a squatter occupies the property or a former resident is still residing there, you may have to perform an eviction.
+This often draws out the process of move in or remodel and repair, and costs you even more money if the said squatter/former resident does not go by choice and you have to go to court.

-In the end, of course, this is your choice – however, we do recommend buying a home in an auction only if you are an experienced buyer or investor and can afford any extra messes that may come with the purchase of a home.
+In the end, of course, this is your choice.
+We do recommend buying a home in an auction, only if you are an experienced buyer or investor and can afford any extra messes that may come with the purchase of a home.